albertpatterson/PrimitiveSocialMediaSite-API-Mongo-Servlet/README.md

 # PrimitiveSocialMediaSite-API-Servlet
-This is an API for the Primitive Social Media Site project.
-This version of the API is written using servlets and provides access to the following resources by the indicated methods.
+This will be an API for the Primitive Social Media Site project.
+This version of the API will be written in Java using servlets to provide access to the following resources by the indicated methods:
 - [ ] User Information
   - [ ] post: create a new user (sign up)
   - [ ] get: get a user's (or multiple users') information